-When a student reaches five unexcused/unverified truancies, 10 total absences, the school may make a referral to the AU for appropriate actions (see District guidelines).
+When a student reaches five unexcused/unverified absences, families will receive an attendance notification letter.
+When a student reaches 10 unverified, unexcused, and excused absences, families will receive an attendance warning letter and a referral to the AU for appropriate actions (see District guidelines).
 In order to avoid this eventuality, there are several precautions to take: (1) reinforce being on time and good attendance, (2) call the school each time a student will be absent, (3) present any medical documentation to the health technician and/or attendance clerk if illness will be a consistent, foreseeable issue.